Rotring Rapidograph .10mm Technical Pen

 When I hand-write letters, "Thank you" cards for my original art, or anything that I want to bring a part of me to, I use this exact pen, currently with the medium tip.

-It writes beautifully and with expressions.
+It writes beautifully and with expression.
 It works the first time and every time I uncap it, setting it apart from almost all other fountain pens I've used.
 I'm not a fountain pen connoisseur and I don't have wide-ranging experience, but I'm so happy with this pen, I don't have a need to look for anything else.

 Note: Make sure to select your preferred nib size!
 I currently use medium.
 And you need to buy ink; I use TWSBI Sapphire Blue and Pilot Iroshizuku Kon-peki.